CalebCavilla/SuperMarioNEAT/README.md

 # Config.txt

 The config file is located in src.
 This is the main controller of the NEAT algorithm and is very sensitive to change.
-Take caution in making any modifications to this file, the parameters are already well optimized for this task so you shouldnt need to.
+Take caution in making any modifications to this file.
+The parameters are already well optimized for this task so you shouldnt need to touch anything.
 If you must, there are only 5 settings you will ever need to modify:

 ```
 pop_size                = 150   # Defines the number of genomes per generation.
 Massive impact on training results/speed.